7 Ways to Spring Back From Stress

 - Create a cool, dark and quiet space to rest better; ban TV and other electronic gadgets.

-5. Prioritize your tasks and set limits to avoid taking on more than you can comfortably handle.
+Then set limits to avoid taking on more than you can comfortably handle.

-6. Volunteer more often.
 Helping others can help take your mind off your own worries and provide you with a support network.
 And it feels good.

-7. Ask for help.
 Chronic sufferers who lose sight of hope or stop searching for relief may need the help of a mental health professional to get better.